sunfounder/thales-kit/docs/source/index.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-SunFounder Thales Kit for Raspberry Pi Pico
+SunFounder Thales Starter Kit for Raspberry Pi Pico
 ===========================================================
 SunFounder Thales Kit is a basic learning kit based on Raspberry Pi Pico.